TuxCoding/ThunderOverlay/README.md

 This project models a web source displaying [War Thunder](https://warthunder.com/) in-game events to be integrated into [OBS](https://obsproject.com/) or similar streaming software.
-The primary focus is the integration of a visual kill feed for squad members during match.
-You can see demonstration here:
+The primary focus is the integration of a visual kill feed for squad members during matches.
+This could include an image of the vehicle helping people who are not familiar with all the vehicle names.

+You can see demonstration here (low quality to be hosted on GitHub):

 [Kill overlay.webm](https://github.com/user-attachments/assets/f61f20fa-680b-49d0-852d-6f0a91345aa2)